 Aims: The primary aim of this report is to provide a data describing contemporary ecological patterns of subtidal flora and fauna in relation to future studies of ecological change associated with coastal desalination at Port Stanvac.
 To achieve this aim, data needed to be collected across a number of seasons before the operation of the plant.
 The survey also needed to include reefs that will potentially be affected by activities of the desalination plant (i.e. close to the plant) and reference sites that are to be unaffected by these activities (i.e. isolated by distance from the plant).
-As such, the survey involved seasonal surveys (autumn, winter, spring, summer) throughout 2010, 2011, January 2012 and Winter 2012 at replicate sites adjacent to Port Stanvac (n = 2 sites) and this replication was repeated within each of four reference locations along the coast, both north and south (i.e. n = 2 sites at each of 4 locations, for a total of 8 reference sites).
+As such, the survey involved seasonal surveys (autumn, winter, spring, summer) throughout 2010, 2011 and January 2012 at replicate sites adjacent to Port Stanvac (n = 2 sites) and this replication was repeated within each of four reference sites).
 Therefore, sampling in each year consisted of four quarterly surveys of benthic flora and fauna, with a total of 20 transects per season.
-These surveys were completed before, during and after the marine construction phase (detailed in Russell & Connell 2010, 2011, 2012).
+These surveys were completed before, during and after the marine construction phase (detailed in Russell & Connell 2010, 2011).

 Methods: The methods used in gathering the data in the current report were the same as those used for the initial environmental assessment (Theil & Tanner 2009) to ensure comparability, consistency and commensurability with past (e.g. EIS surveys) and future work (e.g. ongoing monitoring).
-The full complement of surveys includes seasonal surveys (autumn, winter, spring, summer) throughout 2009 (Russell & Connell 2010) and 2010-2011 (Russell & Connell 2011) and January 2012 (Russell & Connell 2012) and September 2012 (this report).
-Whilst the intention was to sample June and/or July for winter 2012, the winter storms during that time prohibited sampling because the visibility underwater prevented reliable observation.
-As such, all sampling was done in September 2012.
+The full complement of surveys includes seasonal surveys (autumn, winter, spring, summer) throughout

+2009 (Russell & Connell 2010) and 2010-2011 (Russell & Connell 2011) and January 2012 (this report).

 Surveys of benthic algae, invertebrates and fish were done at two shallow subtidal reefs adjacent to the Port Stanvac desalinisation plant discharge, as well as on each of four reference locations (Hallett Cove, Noarlunga, Horseshoe and Moana reefs).
-Two sites were surveyed at each location: Hallett

-Cove, Port Stanvac, Noarlunga, Horseshoe and Moana Reefs (Figure 1, Table 1).
+Two sites were surveyed at each location: Hallett Cove, Port Stanvac, Noarlunga, Horseshoe and Moana Reefs (Figure 1, Table 1).
 Surveys were conducted using the Reef Health survey protocols (Turner et al. 2007).
 Each site consisted of a pair of transects that were surveyed for macroalgae, benthic invertebrates, mobile invertebrates and fish.
 Along each transect, mobile fish were first enumerated by a SCUBA diver (50×5 m belt transect).
 Benthic invertebrates were then counted by this same diver returning along the transect (50×1 m belt transect).
 Both fish and invertebrates were identified to the lowest taxonomic resolution possible.
 Meanwhile, another diver identified the percentage cover of different types of algae along a 20 m transect using the line intercept transect method (LIT) and collected specimens of all algae to be identified to species.